Documentation Index

 1703123456789GET/trade-api/v2/portfolio/balance

-- Important: Use the path without query parameters.
+- Important: Sign the full URL path from the API root, without query parameters.
 For

 -